Breathing Pacemakers for Diaphragm Paralysis

 A diaphragm pacemaker can provide ventilatory support for patients with certain conditions, such as high spinal cord injury and ALS (Lou Gerhig’s disease), when the diaphragm no longer functions independently.
 Many of these patients are on a ventilator or are chronically dependent on oxygen therapy.
 Other conditions for which diaphragm pacemakers may be effective include: central sleep apnea, spinal cord stenosis, central nervous system disorders, and stroke.

-The Institute for Advanced Reconstruction is also one of the only places in the world that implants diaphragm pacemakers in select patients with unilateral diaphragm paralysis due to phrenic nerve injury in order to assist in successfully restoring breathing muscle activity.
+The Institute for Advanced Reconstruction is also one of the only places in the world that performs diaphragm pacemaker implantation in select patients with unilateral diaphragm paralysis due to phrenic nerve injury in order to assist in successfully restoring breathing muscle activity.

 What are the Advantages of Diaphragm Pacemakers over Mechanical Ventilation?